 NER reference Requirement(s) Relevant section of Ausgrid's submission (3) the location of retail customers that are assigned to that tariff and the extent to which costs vary between different locations in the distribution network .
 6.18.5(g) The revenue expected to be recovered from each tariff must: TSS Chapter 3 (1) reflect the Distribution Network Service Provider's total efficient costs of serving the retail customers that are assigned to that tariff; (2) when summed with the revenue expected to be received from all other tariffs, permit the Distribution Network Service Provider to recover the expected revenue for the relevant services in accordance with the applicable distribution determination for the Distribution Network Service Provider , and (3) comply with sub-paragraphs (1) and (2) in a way that minimises distortions to the price signals for efficient usage of the relevant service that would result from tariffs that comply with the pricing principle set out in paragraph (f).
-6.18.5(h) A Distribution Network Service Provider must consider the impact on retail customers of changes in tariffs from the TSS Chapter 3 TSS explanatory previous regulatory year and may vary tariffs from those that comply with paragraphs (e) to (g) to the extent the Distribution Network Service Provider considers reasonably necessary having regard to: statement Attachment 8.3 Network bill impacts (1) the desirability for tariffs to comply with the pricing principles referred to in paragraphs (f) and (g), albeit after a reasonable period of transition (which may extend over more than one regulatory control period); (2) the extent to which retail customers can choose the tariff to which they are assigned; and (3) the extent to which retail customers are able to mitigate the impact of changes in tariffs through their decisions about usage of services.
-6.18.5(i) The structure of each tariff must be reasonably capable of: TSS Chapters 3 and 4 (1) being understood by retail customers that are or may be assigned to that tariff (including in relation to how decisions about usage of services or controls may affect the amounts paid by those customers) or TSS explanatory statement (2) being directly or indirectly incorporated by retailers or Market Small Generation Aggregators in contract terms offered to those customers, having regard to information available to the Distribution Network Service Provider, which may include: (3) the type and nature of those retail customers;
+6.18.5(h) A Distribution Network Service Provider must consider the TSS Chapter 3 impact on retail customers of changes in tariffs from the previous regulatory year and may vary tariffs from those that comply with paragraphs (e) to (g) to the extent the TSS explanatory statement Distribution Network Service Provider considers reasonably necessary having regard to: Attachment 8.3 Network bill impacts 46 (1) the desirability for tariffs to comply with the pricing principles referred to in paragraphs (f) and (g), albeit after a reasonable period of transition (which may extend over more than one regulatory control period); (2) the extent to which retail customers can choose the tariff to which they are assigned; and (3) the extent to which retail customers are able to mitigate the impact of changes in tariffs through their decisions about usage of services.
+6.18.5(i) The structure of each tariff must be reasonably capable of: TSS Chapters 3 and 4 (1) being understood by retail customers that are or may be assigned to that tariff (including in relation to how decisions about usage of services or controls may affect the amounts paid by those customers) or TSS explanatory statement